 Check out this Canyon Lake Lodging Page for some rentals or use the Canyon Lake Map to find some.
-We stayed at the Log Cabins at Jacobs Creek and enjoyed it - 2 bedroom with a kitchen, 5 minute walk to the lake, good view of the sunset and a small sliver of the lake from the deck, and close to a ramp and restaurants.
+We stayed at the Log Cabins at Jacobs Creek and enjoyed it - 2 bedrooms with a kitchen, 5-minute walk to the lake, good view of the sunset and a small sliver of the lake from the deck, and close to a ramp and restaurants.

 Beware, the shoreline is rocky and may not be conducive to leaving your boat in the water.
 Canyon Lake Marina has overnight guest slips for a fee.